ccheshirecat/volant/docs/start/introduction.md

 # Volant

 Volant is a **modular microVM orchestration engine**.
-It pairs a production-grade control plane with a manifest-driven runtime plugin system so teams can launch secure workloads inside Cloud Hypervisor microVMs without wiring together networking, scheduling, or lifecycle management by hand.
+It pairs a production-grade control plane with a manifest-driven runtime plugin system so teams can launch secure workloads inside Cloud Hypervisor(or any vmm of your choice) microVMs without wiring together networking, scheduling, or lifecycle management by hand.

 The engine delivers sane defaults out of the box while remaining intentionally neutral about what runs inside each VM.
 Browser automation, AI inference, protocol bridges, and bespoke workloads all live behind manifests that declare their needs and expose their own HTTP/WebSocket interfaces.